shrinerb/shrine/README.md

 ```

 Since here `io` is a cached `Shrine::UploadedFile`, we need to download it to
-a file, as image_processing only accepts real files.
+a `File`, which is what image_processing recognizes.

 ### Versions

+Sometimes we want to generate multiple files as the result of processing.
+If
-If you're uploading images, often you'll want to store various thumbnails
+we're uploading images, we might want to store various thumbnails alongside the
-alongside your original image.
-You can do that by loading the versions plugin,
+original image.
+If we're uploading videos, we might want to save a screenshot
+or transcode it into different formats.

+To save multiple files, we just need to load the versions plugin, and then in
-and in `#process` simply returning a Hash of versions:
+`#process` we can return a Hash of files:

 ```rb
 require "image_processing/mini_magick"